Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--web.md

-Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ bleed bot detection
-CDN
-chrome = the graphical framework and elements surrounding the content. means different things depending on the context: In the context of a web browser it is the navigation, toolbar etc. In the context of a website it is navigation, ad-space and other fixed aspects of the design https://stackoverflow.com/a/5072092/587407
+Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ bleed bot detection browsing contexts = such as several windows, iframes or even workers CDN chrome = the graphical framework and elements surrounding the content. means different things depending on the context: In the context of a web browser it is the navigation, toolbar etc. In the context of a website it is navigation, ad-space and other fixed aspects of the design https://stackoverflow.com/a/5072092/587407
 Chrome is not the standard https://v4.chriskrycho.com/2017/chrome-is-not-the-standard.html